-Speaking from someone who's tried some of the more common clear aligners brands in Singapore, I currently only use Invisalign because of it's ability to treat most types of cases effectively, including complex ones.
+Speaking from someone who has tried some of the more common clear aligner brands in Singapore, I currently only use Invisalign because of its ability to treat most types of cases effectively, including complex ones.

 For example, Invisalign introduced the use of tiny attachments on your teeth, which enables dentists to perform specific types of teeth movement.
 The variety of attachments specially designed by Invisalign are not available in most other clear aligner systems.

-This doesn’t mean that the other brands don’t work - they definitely do, especially in the hands of dentists who use them more often.
+This does not mean that the other brands do not work -- they definitely do, especially in the hands of dentists who use them more often.
 Like most things related to dental treatment, it boils down to finding the "right treatment" for the appropriate patient!

 Does Invisalign work for everyone?

-Compliance is paramount to the success of your Invisalign treatment - I cannot emphasise this enough.
+Compliance is paramount to the success of your Invisalign treatment -- I cannot emphasise this enough.
 Tooth movement usually occurs within the first few days, and the remaining days are for repair of the bone into the areas where your teeth have moved.
-I’ve had a case progress only 20% in 1 year due to a lack of wear.
+I have had a case progress only 20% in one year due to a lack of wear.
 We had to convert the patient to fixed braces at the end of the day.

-The second most important factor is how complex your case is - if it's too complex, you might be better off going with traditional braces, or otherwise combining the 2 systems.
+The second most important factor is how complex your case is - if it is too complex, you might be better off going with traditional braces, or otherwise combining the two systems.

-Everyone is different, so it's important to discuss all the options thoroughly with your dentist before embarking on any treatment.
+Everyone is different, so it is important to discuss all the options thoroughly with your dentist before embarking on any treatment.